carsonmagee/ProjectPortfolio/Desktop Assistant/README.md

 This project allows for easy implementation of an infinite amount of queries.

 ## Installation
-Open the Python code and install these pips.
+Open the Python code and install these PIP.
 ```
 #pip install pyaudio
 #pip install pyttsx3